schnittchen/triplicity/README.md

 * no tests
 * no way of configuration (have not decided on this yet)
+* no installation instruction (need to figure this out)
 * ridiculously small (and usually not configurable) time constants, to ease development and debugging

 ## Contributing